xstreck1/LibPyin/README.md

 Licence
 -------
 GNU GPLv3 with attribution.
-The authors of Pyin ask to kindly attribute their work via a citation:
+The authors of pYIN ask to kindly attribute their work via a citation:

 ```
-@inproceedings{matthias2014a,
+@INPROCEEDINGS{6853678,
-    author = {Matthias Mauch and Dixon, Simon},
+  author={Mauch, Matthias and Dixon, Simon},
-    title = {pYIN: A Fundamental Frequency Estimator Using Probabilistic Threshold Distributions},
-    booktitle = {Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2014)},
+  booktitle={2014 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},
-    note = {in press},
-    year = {2014}
+  title={PYIN: A fundamental frequency estimator using probabilistic threshold distributions},
+  year={2014},
+  pages={659-663},
+  doi={10.1109/ICASSP.2014.6853678}}
 }
 ```